mattamx/Projects/Sprint 14 - ML for Texts/README.md

 We first performed exploratory data analysis to make conclusions on class imbalance and preprocess the data for modeling.

 As we headed into the modeling portion, we trained at least three different models with the given train dataset.
-Testing the model for the given test dataset.
+Performing model evaluations with the given test dataset.

-To better understand some of our models, we introduce a new set of reviews, classify them and evaluate the probabilities while comparing to the previous modeling results.
+To better understand some of our models, we introduce a new set of reviews, classify them and evaluate the probabilities while comparing to the previous model results.

 #### Results